Marijuana & THC Defense

 For a few months in 2021, this was a gray area in the law and many stores were selling products containing "delta-8" THC, a less potent cannabinoid than delta-9, .At the same time, many law enforcement agencies and prosecutor offices around Texas believed delta-8 was included as a controlled substance.
 Then, on October 15, 2021, the Texas Department of State Health Services (DSHS) announced that delta-8 is illegal: "All other forms of THC, including Delta-8 in any concentration and Delta-9 exceeding 0.3%, are considered Schedule I controlled substances."

 Brazos County, at least, continues to arrest those possessing these products, believed to be sold legally in stores and packaged as "delta-8" THC.
 Many times, though, illegal concentrations of delta-9 have been found in these delta-8 products after lab testing.
 Since it is unknown the exact concentrations of these delta-8 products and they are at this time unregulated, it is likely someone could be in possession of the more potent (and more clearly illegal) delta-9 and not know it.
-If you are arrested with charges of possession of THC, contact a drug possession attorney experienced in defending these types of cases.
+If you are arrested with charges of possession of THC in the Bryan and College Station, TX, contact a drug possession attorney experienced in defending these types of cases.

 THC Possession Penalties